Written by: Ahmad Mansoor

 1. It would contravene the Doha Agreement, tarnishing the U.S.’s international reputation and reinforcing the perception of its unreliability.

-2. This decision would bolster the Eastern bloc.
+2. This decision would bolster the Eastern Bloc.

-Fugitive republicans suggest Trump may terminate the $40 million monthly aid to Afghanistan.
+Exiled Republicans suggest Trump may terminate the $40 million monthly aid to Afghanistan.
 However, such a move would result in repercussions for the U.S., as it would validate suspicions that its humanitarian proclamations are merely symbolic.